 Many hotels and restaurants on our itinerary see few Western travelers and therefore lack many Western-style services.
 Note that the Bhutanese government oversees most hotels, making room availability subject to bureaucratic needs.
 The extra-firm twin beds, the ornate Bhutanese window coverings that keep guest rooms dark, the leisurely service found in neighborhood restaurants and the limited supply of beer can all be appreciated when you keep a sense of humor and see patience as a traveler's virtue.

-Day 1 Namgay, former National Assembly member, our guide and longtime friend, opens doors normally closed to foreigners Ride above Paro Dzong, a massive monastic fortress built to commemorate a 1644 victory over the Tibetans, then see what lies within Peruse handicrafts in Paro's tiny traditional mercantile shops.
+Day 1 Our Bhutanese guides and longtime friends open doors normally closed to foreigners Hike above Paro Dzong, a massive monastic fortress built to commemorate a 1644 victory over the Tibetans, then see what lies within Peruse handicrafts in Paro's tiny traditional mercantile shops.

 Days 4-5 Immersion into an ancient landscape where life's daily rituals remain sacred Raft down Punakha's Mochu river on our way to the exquisite riverside Punakha Dzong, Bhutan's 300-year-old lofty winter capital Feast your eyes on vibrant Bhutanese painting, sculpture and textile arts in Thimphu, the capital city Curious about Buddhism and how it defines life here?
-Our historian will enlighten you Tackle the steep but rewarding walk from Dodina village to Cheri Goemba Monastery.
+Our historian will enlighten you Tackle the steep but rewarding walk to Tango Goemba, a 17th-century monastery.

 Days 6-8 Hike to secluded Buddhist monasteries and temples, including the famed Tiger's Nest Climb an ancient path to the Taktshang teahouse, situated at 9,200 feet and offering superb views of the valley and otherworldly Taktshang Monastery.